hamidrezafarzin/QRcode-Pattern-Finder/README.md

     - Detect finder patterns in the image using the `detector()` method.
     - Optionally, create a result image with detected patterns drawn using the `create_result_image()` method.

+### Input Images
-4. **Input Images**: Provide images containing finder patterns as input.
+Provide images containing finder patterns as input.
 The code supports various image formats, including JPEG, PNG, etc.

-5. **Output**:
+### Output
-    - The code generates a result image with detected patterns outlined in rectangles.
+The code generates a result image with detected patterns outlined in rectangles.
 The output image is saved with "_result" appended to the original image filename.

 ## Example